Russian on OFAC list launches a coin

 The other co-founder of WEX, Alexei Bilyuchenko (who was an admin of BTC-e), alleges that WEX lost US$450 million because Russian agents from the Federal Security Service physically forced him to hand over the Trezors holding all of the pooled digital currencies of the exchange and of its customers, as well as all the passwords.
 Part of what he alleges doesn’t make sense because he also alleged that it took two weeks to transfer all those digital currencies from a Trezor to other wallets allegedly controlled by the Russian government.

 PRIZM tied to anti-vaxxers

 The PRIZM coin is promoted as an “activist” coin on its social media accounts, affiliated with an organization called Change The World (CTW).
 It is an anti-vaxx organization, calling for an end to all vaccinations globally.
 Proceeds from buying PRIZM coins go to anti-vaxxers.
 They also support the Donetsk People’s Republic.

 PRIZM founder says ICOs can bypass sanctions

-That PRIZM may have been created in part to move money to avoid sanctions seems clear from comments Muratov has made.
+That PRIZM may have been created in part to avoid sanctions seems clear from comments Muratov made.
 For example, on Twitter below, he suggests that digital currencies can be used to bypass US sanctions.
-He also runs PRIZM mining farms, creating his own stash of PRIZM coins that he can convert to Bitcoin or cash out on any exchange.
+He also runs PRIZM mining farms, creating his own PRIZM coins that he can convert to Bitcoin or cash out on any exchange.

 In another possible sanctions avoidance statement, people from CTW with Muratov (in the grey hooded jacket), held a ceremony for PRIZM which involved the burning of US dollar bills; whether fake or real is unknown.

 And a few months ago, an orthodox priest was called upon to bless PRIZM.

-Both groups (PRIZM coin and CTW) held a black tie ball for their so-called activists in Russia, and used pictures of Hollywood movie stars and a famous model in a video to suggest they attended the ball (and ergo support PRIZM).
-None of the movie stars or models in their video attended the event.
+Both groups (PRIZM coin and CTW) held a black tie ball for their activists in Russia, and used pictures of Hollywood movie stars and a famous model in a video to suggest they attended the ball (and support PRIZM).
+None of the movie stars or models in the video attended the event.

 Ties to Ponzi scheme called MMM